Roofing

 Gable Roof

-In addition to classic gable roofs, there are other popular variations such as a front gable roof, cross gable roof and dutch gable roof.
+In addition to classic gable roofs, other popular variations include a front gable roof, cross gable roof, and Dutch gable roof.

 Pros: